TN 83 (05-24)

 b.
 Example of a court-established trust

 Henry wins a lawsuit in the amount of $50,000.
 As part of the settlement, the judge orders the creation of a trust in order for Henry to receive the $50,000.
 As a direct result of this court order, a trust was created with Henry’s settlement money.
 The trust document lists the $50,000 as the initial principal amount in Schedule A of the trust.
-This trust meets the requirement for exclusion in SI 01120.203B.8. in this section.
+This trust meets the requirement for exclusion in SI 01120.203B.7. in this section.

 c.
-Example of a court-approved trust
+Example of only a court-approved trust (not court-established)

-Jane is ineligible for SSI benefits because she has a self-established special needs trust that does not meet the requirements for exception in SI 01120.203 in this section.
-Jane petitioned the court to establish an amended trust and to make the order retroactive, so that her original trust would become exempt from resource counting from the time of its creation.
-The court approved the petition and issued a nunc pro tunc order stating that the court established the trust as of the date on which Jane had previously established the trust herself.
+Jane is ineligible for SSI benefits because Jane has a self-established special needs trust that does not meet the requirements for exception in SI 01120.203 in this section.
+Jane petitioned the court to establish an amended trust and to make the order retroactive, so that Jane's original trust would become exempt from resource counting from the time of its creation.
+The court approved the petition and issued a nunc pro tunc order stating that the court established the trust as of the date on which Jane had previously established the trust themselves.
 The court did not establish a new trust; it merely approved a modification of a previously existing trust.
-The amended trust does not meet the requirement for exclusion in SI 01120.203B.8. in this section.
+The amended trust does not meet the requirement for exclusion in SI 01120.203B.7. in this section.

 d.
-Example of a court-approved trust
+Example of only a court-approved trust (not court-established)

 NOTE:

-Merely labeling the trust as a Medicaid payback trust, an OBRA 1993 payback trust, a trust established in accordance with 42 U.S.C. § 1396p, or a (MQT) is not sufficient to meet the requirements for this exception.
+Merely labeling the trust as a Medicaid payback trust, an OBRA 1993 payback trust, a trust established in accordance with 42 U.S.C. § 1396p, or a Medicaid Qualifying Trust (MQT) is not sufficient to meet the requirements for this exception.
 The trust must contain specific payback language whose effect is consistent with the requirements described above.
 An oral trust cannot meet this requirement.

 C. Policy for special needs trusts established under section 1917(d)(4)(A) of the Act on or after December 13, 2016